 In the State of Florida, “assault” is defined as:

 “an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.”
 Florida Statutes 784.011

-Assault is charged as a second degree misdemeanor in Florida and is punishable by not more than 60 days in jail and fine of not more than $500.
+Assault is charged as a second-degree misdemeanor in Florida and is punishable by not more than 60 days in jail and a fine of not more than $500.
 It is important to understand that in Florida, it is not necessary to come into physical contact with the alleged victim to be convicted of assault.
 As the statute indicates, a threat to do violence can be the grounds for an assault charge and conviction.

 According to Florida Statutes 784.021, simple assault becomes an aggravated assault when the assault is committed:

 - With a deadly weapon without intent to kill; or

 - With an intent to commit a felony

 An aggravated assault in Florida is a third-degree felony and carries with it a potential sentence of up to five years in prison and a fine of up to $5,000.
 In addition, because aggravated assault is a felony it can also result in a habitual offender designation which carries with it an additional sentence.